AdesisNetlife/croak/README.md

 ## Development

-Only node.js is reguired for development
+Only node.js is required for development

 1. Clone/fork this repository
 ```